tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Later after you become fluent we advise learning Japanese grammar in Japanese, using resources meant for native speakers.

-### Should I trust mattvsjapan and the Refold site?
+### Should I trust mattvsjapan and the "Refold" site?

 Generally, watching or reading the content he produced before around mid 2018 is safe because he seems to be quite honest in it.